 b.
 Prior to the commencement of operation of combustion waste landfill or expansion thereof, the following shall be submitted to the Department for review and approval consistent with other conditions of this certification:

-1. Plot Plan - should be drawn on a scale not greater than 200 ft. to the inch showing the following:

 i.
+Plot Plan - should be drawn on a scale not greater than 200 .feet to the inch showing the following:

 Dimensions and legal description of the site

-ii.
-Location corrected to MSL of soil borings
+.
+Locationss of soil borings

-iii.
 Proposed trenching plan